gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ## Team Projects

 Your team will make a presentation about your project on Wednesday, Oct.
 9.
-Your write-up will be due on to Brighspace by 11:59 pm on Friday, Oct.
+Your write-up will be due on to Brightspace by 11:59 pm on Friday, Oct.
 18.

 * [Project assignment](/assignment/TeamProjectAssignment.pdf)